 The ensemble Concerto Scirocco, founded in 2009, is dedicated to historically informed performance practice.
 This eclectic ensemble of early instruments is united by a common enthusiasm for the music of the renaissance, of the early baroque and of the baroque Era, and seeks to combine personal creativity with an awareness of historical performance practices garnered through experience of the world of early music.

-Concerto Scirocco performs regularly in international Festivals such as: Midi Musique Basel, Innsbrucker Festwochen der Alten Musik, Festival Internacional de Musica de Gaia, Brunnenthaler Konzertsommer, LAC Lugano Arte Cultura Concert Hall, Les Concerts de l’ADMA in Fribourg, Festival di Musica Antica in Magnano, Italy, Fabulous Fringe Festival in Utrecht, Holland, Festival Alte Musik Live in Berlin, Festival Freunde Alter Musik Basel, La Tribune des Jeunes Musiciens Genève, Les Concerts de Romainmôtier, Festival AMIA Alsace, Festival La Folia Rougemont, Label Suisse Festival Lausanne, Les Concerts au Château de l’Hermitage Condé-sur-l’Éscaut, Ceresio Estate Festival in Lugano, Festival Les Riches Heures de Valère Sion, Festtage Alte Musik Basel, CaronAntica Festival, Festival I Concerti delle Camelie Locarno, Altstadt Serenaden Basel, Festival Misteria Paschalia Krakow, Kammermusik Konzerte Theater Bern, Concerti d’Organo Venezia, Museo San Colombano Bologna Collezione Tagliavini, Festival Murten Classics, Domkonzerte Arlesheim, Festival d’Art Sacrée Sion, Les Concerts Bach de Lutry, Festival Cantar di Pietre Ticino, Davos Festival Young Artists in Concert, Musiksommer am Zürichsee.
+Concerto Scirocco performs regularly in international Concert Halls and Festivals such as: Innsbrucker Festwochen der Alten Musik, Berliner Philharmonie, Festival Resonanzen at Wiener Konzerthaus, Steffani Forum in Schloss Herrenhausen Hannover, Festival Musik Plus Hall in Tirol, Sastamala Gregoriana Finland, Festival Paesaggi Musicali Toscani, Festival Internacional de Musica de Gaia, Festival Misteria Paschalia Krakow, Brunnenthaler Konzertsommer, Glazbene Večeri u Sv.
+Donat Zadar, Varaždin Musical Evenings, Midi Musique Basel, LAC Lugano Arte Cultura Concert Hall, Les Concerts de l’ADMA in Fribourg, Festival di Musica Antica in Magnano, Fabulous Fringe Festival in Utrecht, Festival Alte Musik Live in Berlin, Festival Freunde Alter Musik Basel, La Tribune des Jeunes Musiciens Genève, Les Concerts de Romainmôtier, Festival AMIA Alsace, Festival Cantorama Jaun, Festival La Folia Rougemont, Label Suisse Festival Lausanne, Les Concerts au Château de l’Hermitage Condé-sur-l’Éscaut, Ceresio Estate Festival in Lugano, Festival Les Riches Heures de Valère Sion, Festtage Alte Musik Basel, CaronAntica Festival, Festival I Concerti delle Camelie Locarno, Altstadt Serenaden Basel, Kammermusik Konzerte Theater Bern, Concerti d’Organo Venezia, Museo San Colombano Bologna Collezione Tagliavini, Festival Murten Classics, Domkonzerte Arlesheim, Festival d’Art Sacrée Sion, Les Concerts Bach de Lutry, Festival Cantar di Pietre Ticino, Davos Festival Young Artists in Concert, Musiksommer am Zürichsee.
 Concerto Scirocco was broadcasted live for RSR Espace 2, Radio Svizzera Italiana Rete 2 and Concertzender.nl.

-Concerto Scirocco’s recordings, in collaboration with Voces Suaves vocal ensemble and released by ARCANA / Outhere Music, were rated 5 Diapasons and the Diapason Découverte by Diapason Magazine, 5 stars from MUSICA Magazine, the “CHOC du mois” by CLASSICA Magazine and were nominated for the “Preis der deutschen Schallplattenkritik”.
+Concerto Scirocco’s recordings, all released by ARCANA / Outhere Music, were rated 5 Diapasons and the Diapason Découverte by Diapason Magazine, 5 stars from MUSICA Magazine, the “CHOC du mois” by CLASSICA Magazine, “Clef d’Or” Res Musica and were nominated for the “Preis der deutschen Schallplattenkritik”.

 In 2021, Concerto Scirocco was one of the 4 winners of the “Kulturplatz” competition by SRF Schweizer Radio Fernsehen, selected among more than 60 cultural projects from Switzerland.
 A detailed reportage about the ensemble was filmed at the prestigious StadtCasino Basel.